notnullgames/pakemon/README.md

 ## installation

 You should have love in your path.
-Run `love src` to strart frontend.
+Run `love src` to start frontend.

 ## local dev